rsmeghana8/ePLane/Instance_segmentation/README.md

 ```

 ### DataSet
+The images of iSAID is the same as the DOTA-v1.0 dataset, which are manily collected from the Google Earth, some are taken by satellite JL-1, the others are taken by satellite GF-2 of the China Centre for Resources Satellite Data and Application

+The object categories in iSAID include: plane, ship, storage tank, baseball diamond, tennis court, basketball court, ground track field, harbor, bridge, large vehicle, small vehicle, helicopter, roundabout, soccer ball field and swimming pool.
+The annotation follows the format of MS COCO.

 ```https://captain-whu.github.io/iSAID/dataset.html```

 ### Preprocessing the dataset
 ```https://github.com/CAPTAIN-WHU/iSAID_Devkit```

-Note: installation for mrcnn will be explained in the medium article linked in the repo.
+Note: installation for mrcnn will be explained in the medium article linked in the Original repo.

 ### Structure
 - dataset: folder where you put the train and val folders (read inside to know what to put)
 - logs: folder where we store the intermediate/checkpoints and final weights after training